willshuttleworth/letterboxd/README.md

 # letterboxd watchlist randomzier

-***THIS IS INTENDED FOR MAC.
-SCRIPTS COULD BE MODIFIED TO WORK ON LINUX.
-PYTHON PROGRAMS COULD BE EXECUTED AS LONG AS PYTHON AND REQUIRED LIBRARIES ARE INSTALLED.
-HOWEVER NECESSARY FILES MAY NOT BE CORRECTLY DOWNLOADED WITHOUT SCRIPTS***
+***THIS REALLY ONLY WORKS FOR MAC, I AM SORRY.
+PYTHON SCRIPTS WORK FINE AS LONG AS CORRECT LIBRARIES ARE INSTALLED, BUT FILE PATHS MAY NEED TO BE MODIFIED BASED ON HOW YOU DOWNLOAD YOUR LETTERBOXD DATA***

 ### how to use

-* make sure python3, and pandas, requests, and bs4 python libraries are all installed
+* make sure python3, pandas, requests, and bs4 python libraries are all installed
 * you are signed into your letterboxd account
 * move this repository to the desktop
 * navigate into repository and make sure installer script is executable with `chmod +x